aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2022-03-02-Would-you-like-to-do-research-in-Auroville.md

 **1. Make contact with the Research Platform via email.**

-Please tell us what kind of project you would like to carry out and what support you might need.
-Write to us at <a href="mailto:researchplatform@auroville.org.in">researchplatform@auroville.org.in</a>.
+Familiarise yourself with [the services of the Research Platform](https://aurovilleresearchplatform.github.io/What-the-Research-Platform-offers/).
+Then please get in touch with us to explain what kind of project you would like to carry out and what support you might need from us.
+Our email: <a href="mailto:researchplatform@auroville.org.in">researchplatform@auroville.org.in</a>.

 **2. Obtain a visa that enables you to legally undertake research in India.**